DrCBeatz/cash-calculator/README.md

 # cash-calculator
-A cash calculator web app to help count bills & change in a cash register, written using Typescript.
+A cash calculator web app for counting bills & change in a cash register.
+Made with React & Typescript.